Emily LaBarge is a writer based in London.

 I have contributed essays for artist books, exhibitions and monographs, including on the work of Nancy Holt, Etel Adnan, Carolee Schneemann, Margaret Raspé, Prunella Clough, Camille Henrot, Meriem Bennani, Megan Rooney, Tai Shani, and others.
 I have given talks, lectures and readings at a variety of institutions, including Tate Modern, The Hayward Gallery, Camden Arts Centre, Barbican Gallery, and Kestner Gessellschaft.

-My first book, Dog Days, a work of non-fiction, will be published in the UK by Peninsula Press in 2025.
+My first book, Dog Days, a work of non-fiction, was published in the UK by Peninsula Press in October 2025.

 I am represented by Harriet Moore at Alexander Aitken Associates.